 Treatment of responses of 'don't know' and 'not applicable'

-Specific questions included within the 2018 APS employee census and other surveys enabled respondents to provide responses of ‘don’t know’, ‘not applicable’ or similar.
+Specific questions included within the 2020 and 2021 APS Employee Censuses enabled respondents to provide responses of ‘don’t know’, ‘not applicable’ or similar.
 Responses of this nature were typically excluded from the calculation of results for inclusion within this report.
-This was so results reflected respondents who expressed an informed opinion to the relevant question.
+This was so that results reflected respondents who expressed an informed opinion to the relevant question.

-Depending upon the intent, other products generated from the 2018 APS employee census and other surveys may not apply these same rules.
+Depending upon the intent, other products generated from the 2020 and 2021 APS Employee Censuses may not apply these same rules.
 The method in analysis and reporting will be made clear within these products.

-The APS agency survey is conducted annually from late June to mid-August.
-It collects functional data and workforce metrics from APS agencies with at least 20 APS employees.83 The information collected through the agency survey is used to inform workforce strategies and for other research and evaluation purposes.
+The APS Agency Survey is conducted annually and collects information on a range of workforce initiatives, strategies and compliance matters, including the number and type of APS Code of Conduct breaches.
+APS agencies with at least 20 APS employees complete the survey.
+The information collected through the APS Agency Survey is used to inform workforce strategies and for other research and evaluation purposes.

-Since 2002, the agency survey has been administered to APS agencies with employees employed under the Public Service Act.
-The annual survey assists the Australian Public Service Commissioner to fulfil a range of duties as specified in the Act.
-These duties include, but are not limited to:
+Since 2002, the APS Agency Survey has been administered to APS agencies with employees employed under the Public Service Act 1999.
+The survey assists the Australian Public Service Commissioner to fulfil a range of duties as specified in the Act.
+These include, but are not limited to:

 - strengthening the professionalism of the APS and facilitating continuous improvement in its workforce management

-- monitoring, reviewing and reporting on APS capabilities.
+- monitoring, reviewing and reporting on APS strategies, initiatives, and policies.

-The Workforce Information Group within the APSC manages and coordinates the APS agency survey.
+The APSC’s Strategic Policy and Research Group manages and coordinates the APS Agency Survey.
 The APSC contracts an external service provider to support survey administration.
-ORIMA Research was this service provider in 2018.
+ORIMA Research was this service provider in 2021.